salma-91/HBaseGuideBook/README.md

 Example 3-5.
 Example inserting data into HBase using a list: PutListExample.java

 Example 3-6.
-Example inserting a faulty column family into HBase
+Example inserting a faulty column family into HBase: PutListErrorExample1.java

 Example 3-7.
-Special error handling with lists of puts
+Special error handling with lists of puts: PutListErrorExample2.java

 Example 3-8.
-Example using the client-side write buffer
+Example using the client-side write buffer: PutWriteBufferExample2.java

 Example 3-9.
-Example application using the atomic compare-and-set operations
+Example application using the atomic compare-and-set operations: CheckAndPutExample.java

 Example 3-10.
-Example application retrieving data from HBase
+Example application retrieving data from HBase: GetExample.java

 EXAMPLE 3-11.
-CREATES A GET REQUEST USING ITS FLUENT INTERFACE
+CREATES A GET REQUEST USING ITS FLUENT INTERFACE: GetFluentExample.java

 Example 3-12.
-Checks for the existence of specific data
+Checks for the existence of specific data:

 Example 3-13.
-Retrieves a row close to the requested, if necessary
+Retrieves a row close to the requested, if necessary: ResultExample.java

 Example 3-14.
-Retrieves parts of a row with offset and limit
+Retrieves parts of a row with offset and limit: GetMaxResultsRowOffsetExample1.java

 Example 3-15.
 Retrieves parts of a row with offset and limit #2